algmon/suanfamama-wei-research/README.md

 ##### B. Related Work
 1. Rank- and Impact- based methods
 2. Using Query Traces
+3. complementary approach: quantization
-3. Comparison to our work
+4. Comparison to our work
 #### 3. Our Contributions
 In this paper, we study LLM & LVM static pruning that attempt to achieve a good trade-off between network size and generation quality.
 Our main contributions are as follows:
 1. We describe an approach that ...